clj-kondo/clj-kondo/doc/config.md

 - project config: a `config.edn` file in the `.clj-kondo` directory (see [project setup](../README.md#project-setup)).
 - `:config-paths` in project `config.edn`: a list of directories that provide additional config.
+- `:extra-config-paths` in project `config.edn`: a list of directories that provide additional config which overrides project config in `.clj-kondo/config.edn`.
 - command line `--config` file or EDN arguments.
 - namespace local config using `:clj-kondo/config` metadata in the namespace form (see below).